Skip to main content

 The brasserie sits inside the Abbaye de Villeneuve, a hotel that has been comprehensively refurbished.
 The dining room benefits from a glass roof and bay windows that look out over the swimming pool and grounds, so the room is bright and open during the day.
 For a first-timer, the practical takeaway is this: the setting is genuinely pleasant without being formal, which means it works for a relaxed lunch or a slightly more composed dinner without requiring you to dress up.

 The kitchen works in two registers.
-On one side, there are straight classical French dishes — pâté en croûte, egg mayonnaise, fish with beurre blanc sauce, and a Loire fish quenelle with crayfish bisque.
+On one side, there are straight classical French dishes; pâté en croûte, egg mayonnaise, fish with beurre blanc sauce, a Loire fish quenelle with crayfish bisque.
 On the other, there is a selection of more contemporary recipes that sit alongside these without displacing them.
 The Michelin Plate recognition (2024) signals a kitchen operating with genuine technique, particularly noted for its handling of sauces and jus.
-For a first-timer, the classical side of the menu is the safer bet: these are dishes that showcase what this kitchen does with confidence, and they are the kinds of preparations where the regional identity of the cooking is most clearly expressed.
+For a first-timer, the classical side of the menu is the safer bet: these are dishes that showcase what this kitchen does with confidence, they are the kinds of preparations where the regional identity of the cooking is most clearly expressed.

 The Wine Program